Baza207/LHSPNservice/README.md

 ## License

-LHServer is available under the MIT license.
-See the LICENSE file for more info.
+LHSPNservice is available under the MIT license.
+See the [LICENSE](https://github.com/Baza207/LHSPNservice/blob/master/LICENSE) file for more info.

 ### Creator